10 Things You May Not Know About Your Newborn

 You may be concerned about your newborn hiccupping quite a bit during feeding.
 This is not abnormal and does not interfere with their breathing, so don’t be overly concerned.
 However, if you want to help your little one get past those hiccups, you can try a few things.
 First, if breastfeeding, pause as you switch from one breast to the other and gently tap them on the back.
 If you’re using formula, it may be helpful to slow down the feeding process, as hiccups often occur because the baby is ingesting too much at once.
 For stubborn hiccups that won’t go away, don’t be afraid to lay your child on their back; the hiccups will not be a problem.

 Of course, there are many questions that you may have, and likely will think of during the first few weeks of your time alone with your newborn.
 This is perfectly normal, and we have yet to meet a parent who hasn’t gone through this period with a bit of trepidation.
-Everybody’s first weeks with their child are as unique as their baby, but the constant is support from all of us at Florida Medical Clinic.
+Everybody’s first weeks with their child are as unique as their baby, but the constant is support from all of us at Florida Medical Clinic Orlando Health.

 Get To Know Dr. Melissa Burke

-Dr. Burke joins us as one of the newest physicians here at Florida Medical Clinic, seeing patients at our Dade City offices.
+Dr. Burke joins us as one of the newest physicians here at Florida Medical Clinic Orlando Health, seeing patients at our Dade City offices.
 Originally hailing from New Jersey, Dr. Burke developed a particular interest in pediatrics and the care of newborns and looks forward to answering any questions or concerns you may have in this tender but often happily nerve-racking time.
 She is board certified by the American Board of Family Medicine and a member of the American Academy of Family Physicians.

 Remember, we are here to ensure the wellness and well-being of your baby.
 We aim to ensure parents understand that sometimes it’s best to go with your intuition and reach out when necessary while navigating a sea of information and resources.